-Regardless of when a case originated, cloud-storage solutions offer case file integrity with permanent retention of important reports.
+Regardless of when a case originated, cloud-storage solutions like public safety cloud offer case file integrity with permanent retention of important reports.
 Paper files can be incorporated into the modern digital RMS and accessed by detectives or other authorized personnel as needed.
 Lost or damaged paper files can be an issue that is discussed as a thing of the past and no longer a concern for public safety personnel.

 Going Paperless Means Improved Data Organization

 An anonymous tip about an unsolved homicide comes into a law enforcement agency.
 The information points to a burglary case in which a distinct item, a class ring, was stolen.
 For the police department still in the paper report age, the search through files and fading human memories begins.
 Countless hours can be spent trying to find the theft case previously thought to be unrelated to the now years-old homicide.
 Was the burglary a few weeks or a few months before the murder?
 Or was it after?
 Was it in the same precinct or a different part of town?
 Maybe the cold case is destined to remain unsolved.